pnp/pnpjs/packages/logging/docs/index.md

 ### ConsoleListener

 This listener outputs information to the console and works in Node as well as within browsers.
-It takes no settings but does write to the appropriate console method based on message level.
+It takes no settings and writes to the appropriate console method based on message level.
 For example a LogEntry with level Warning will be written to console.warn.
 Usage is shown in the example above.

 ### FunctionListener